simgrid/simgrid/docs/source/Developers_Documentation.rst

 clear to read (understanding and debugging failures should be easy).

 In fact, our integration tests fall in two categories.
 The ones located in ``examples/`` are part of the documentation, so readability is utterly important here.
 The goal is that novice users could grab some of the provided examples and assemble them to constitute a first version of their simulator.
-We tend to avoid advanced C++ constructs that would hinder the readability of these files.
+These files can only load public header files, and we tend to avoid advanced C++ constructs that would hinder the readability of these files.
 On the other hand, the integration tests located in ``teshsuite/`` are usually torture tests trying to exhaustively cover all cases.
 They may be less readable and some even rely on a small DSL to describe all test cases and the expected result (check for example ``teshsuite/models/cloud-sharing``), but they should still be rather easy to debug on need.
 For this reason, we tend to avoid random testing that is difficult to reproduce.
 For example, the tests under ``teshsuite/models/`` try to be very verbose to make the model intend clear, and the code easier to debug on need.
 The WiFi tests seem to be a good example of that trend.

+Adding a test
+^^^^^^^^^^^^^

 We often say that a feature that is not tested is a feature that could soon disappear.
 So you want to write tests for the features you add.
 To add new unit tests, please refer to the end of ``tools/cmake/Tests.cmake``) for some examples.
 Catch2 comes with a good documentation and many examples online.
 If you add a